Switch between linear and bezier mask points for your entire mask at every keyframe

-With Toggle Bezier, you can quickly and easily convert all of your mask points to linear points or to bezier points.
-You can even convert the points over all keyframes, allowing you to work with linear mask points and then convert everything to bezier when you are done.
+Toggle Bezier allows you to quickly and simple convert all of your mask points to linear points or to bezier points.
+You can convert the points over all keyframes allowing you to work with linear mask points and then convert everything to bezier when you are done.

-There are two buttons, 'Remove Bezier' and 'Add Bezier.’
+The interface has two buttons: 'Remove Bezier' and 'Add Bezier'.
 'Remove Bezier' will convert all of the mask points from whatever they are to linear points.
 'Add Bezier' will convert them all to bezier mask points.

 At Current Time